Probing millisecond magnetar formation in binary neutron star mergers through X-ray follow-up of gravitational wave alerts: Predictions of a millisecond magnetar detection

 The LVK O4 run maximum BNS range is that of LIGO with 175~Mpc.
-Moreover, a significant portion of this distance is also covered by Virgo, thanks to its 50$-$55~Mpc BNS range.
-Considering these features, for O4, about 75\% of the $\sim$2~yr$^{-1}$ well localized GW detections are BNS detected in a trapped zone configuration.
-Now, our results described in Section \ref{sect:freevstrapped_results} indicate that from this sample of well localized GW BNS mergers, the detection of the magnetar flux EM counterpart concerns systems in the trapped zone configuration at 75\%.
-For O5 however, LIGO's range is expected to increase by almost a factor of two compared to O4, while Virgo and KAGRA will not improve their performance as much.
+A significant portion of this distance is also covered by Virgo, thanks to its 50$-$55~Mpc BNS range.
+Considering these features, for O4, about 75\% of the $\sim$2~yr$^{-1}$ well-localized GW detections are BNS detected in a trapped zone configuration.
+Our results described in Sect. \ref{sect:freevstrapped_results} indicate that from this sample of well-localized GW BNS mergers, the detection of the X-ray EM counterpart also occurs predominantly in the trapped zone configuration, with 75\% of cases, highlighting the importance of more sensitive pointed X-ray instruments for a detection under O4.
+For O5 however, the LIGO range is expected to increase by almost a factor of two compared to O4, while Virgo and KAGRA will not improve their performance as much.
 Consequently, under the maximum BNS range of the GW fixed by either Virgo or KAGRA, the trapped zone detection of a millisecond magnetar will be favored in the same manner as for O4.
 For mergers seen with LIGO only, at larger distance, the more important GW amplitude of the free zone will favor the GW detections in this configuration.
 As a consequence, the GW results from the $\sim$ 15~yr$^{-1}$ well-localized detections during this observing run are somewhat evenly divided in the free and trapped zones.
 With current GW interferometers, the emission duration is the main limitation for the EM detection, more so than the distance.
-Thus, 65\% of EM counterpart millisecond magnetar detections happen in the trapped zone due to their longer duration emission.
+Thus, 65\% of EM counterpart millisecond magnetar detections for O5 happen in the trapped zone due to their longer duration emission.
 We conclude that for LVK(I) observing runs, the trapped zone, and thus the use of sensitive X-ray pointed instruments, are of particular interest for a millisecond magnetar detection.